• Skip to primary navigation

 • Options: This soup tastes amazing without any pasta.
 But if you do choose to make it with pasta, I recommend a cheese or spinach-filled tortellini or ravioli.
 You can also add leftover or cooked shredded chicken or pre-cooked ground Italian sausage to make it a stand-alone nourishing meal.

-• Prep Time: the 10 minutes include warming up the stock while prepping the vegetables.
+• Prep Time: The 10 minutes include warming up the stock while prepping the vegetables.

 • Eggs: A few gentle stirs when mixing in the egg mixture will result in small eggy clumps (which we prefer at home).
 However, if you like the egg mixture to be a sheer addition to the soup (more like little shreds), then keep stirring until the egg mixture becomes more stringy.